 The EARN IT Act of the USA - Trust Must Be Earned

 Abstract: Under the pretext of protecting children, the surveillance state is to be expanded in the USA.
 A new law, the EARN IT Act, is intended to force companies to abolish end-to-end encryption.
-The means of pressure: Platform providers should be liable for the content of their users.
-This law is now available in a revised and mitigated version.
+The means of pressure: Platform providers should henceforth be liable for the content of their users.
+This law is now available in a recent version.
 But there is no reason to sound the all-clear.